 Part-time teachers required by the principal to attend inservices, school opening administration day or parent-teacher interviews during the day on their own time shall either be paid for the time or granted compensatory time in lieu of.

-The MTS fee is set yearly at the Society’s Annual General Meeting (AGM).
-The fee for the 2017-2018 school year is $988.
+The MTS fee is set yearly at the Society’s Provincial Council and Annual General Meeting (AGM).
+The fee for the 2018-2019 school year is $1008.
 The MTS fee will be divided evenly in each paycheque from October through June.

 The maximum pensionable earnings under the Canadian Pension Plan are $55,300.
 With a $3500 basic exemption amount, the maximum contributory earnings are $51,800.
 Both you and the Winnipeg School Division will contribute 4.95% until the maximum contributory earnings are reached.